Project

 • label: Required.
 Allows you to customize the category label.
 All commits are grouped by label which equates to the prefix, or first word, used in each commit message.
 The defaults pair well with the Git Lint gem.
 Defaults to the provided labels.

 • format: Required.
 Defines the default format used for rendering commit messages unless specified in the commit trailer metadata which takes higher precedence.
-Default: ASCII Doc.
+Default: asciidoc.

 • uri: Required.
-The URI format for linking to commits as formatted using String Formats.
+The URI for linking to commits as formatted using String Formats.
 Default: GitHub.
 The id is dynamically calculated via the commit SHA of each commit analyzed at runtime.

-• generator: Manages generator information.
+• generator: Manages generator details.

 • label: Required.
 The label of the generator used for all software milestones.
 Default: Milestoner.